kulhanek/kafs-user/README.md

         minimum_uid = 1000
     }
 ```
-By default, minium_uid is 1000 and support for shared PAGs is enabled.
+By default, minium_uid is 1000 and support for shared PAGs is disabled.
 Default AFS cells are taken from TheseCells and ThisCell files.

 ## Related work ##